BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. _BranchBothUsers_ - both the creator and applicant receive credit.

-### Validate referral code
+### Validate Referral Code

 Validate if a referral code exists in Branch system and is still valid.
 A code is vaild if:

-1. It hasn't expired.
+* It hasn't expired.
-1. If its calculation type is uniqe, it hasn't been applied by current user.
+* If its calculation type is uniqe, it hasn't been applied by current user.

 If valid, returns the referral code JSONObject in the call back.